IndraGunawan/symfony-docs/http_client.rst

         }
     }

+.. _http-client_caching:

 Caching Requests and Responses
 ------------------------------

-This component provides a :class:`Symfony\\Component\\HttpClient\\CachingHttpClient` decorator that allows caching responses and serving them from the cache storage for next requests as described in `RFC 9111`_.
+This component provides a :class:`Symfony\\Component\\HttpClient\\CachingHttpClient` decorator that enables caching of HTTP responses and serving them from cache storage on subsequent requests, as described in `RFC 9111`_.

-The implementation leverages a
-:class:`tag aware cache <Symfony\\Contracts\\Cache\\TagAwareCacheInterface>` under the hood so the :doc:`Cache component </components/cache>` needs to be installed in your application.
+Internally, it relies on a :class:`tag aware cache <Symfony\\Contracts\\Cache\\TagAwareCacheInterface>`, so the :doc:`Cache component </components/cache>` must be installed in your application.

 .. tip::

-    The implementation is asynchronous, so the response must be consumed (e.g., via getContent() or streaming) for caching to occur.
+    The caching mechanism is asynchronous.
+The response must be fully consumed (for example, by calling ``getContent()`` or using a stream) for it to be stored in the cache.

 .. configuration-block::